Maps of Manawatū campus

 Massey's Manawatū campus in Palmerston North offers a range of furnished accommodation in halls, units and flats, with catering options.

-Student associations give you a helping hand and ensure your voice is heard.
+The students association gives you a helping hand and ensure your voice is heard.

 Attend group fitness and high-intensity training classes, or hire a facility for your club or sport.